robincornett/sixtenpress-isotope/README.md

 If you are intending to use this plugin on a commercial project (for a client), you need to [purchase a commercial license for Isotope](http://isotope.metafizzy.co/license.html).
 It's easy, takes just a moment, and is worth every penny. _Note: I have no affiliation with Metafizzy.

 ## Changelog

+### 1.1.0
+* added: option to force full width layout
+* added: option for number of columns
+* added: option for infinite scroll
+* changed: use WordPress imagesLoaded script for 4.6
+* bugfixes

 ### 1.0.0
 * initial release